pro0pegasus/alx-interview/0x05-nqueens/README.md

-This file is about nqueens
+This file is about NQUEENS